Official websites use .gov

 Not under typical open source software licenses based on copyright, but there is an alternative with the same practical effect.

-Software developed by US federal government employees (including military personnel) as part of their official duties is not subject to copyright protection and is considered “public domain” (see 17 USC § 105).
-Public domain software can be used by anyone for any purpose, and cannot be released under a copyright license (including typical open source software licenses).
+Software developed by US federal government employees (including military personnel) as part of their official duties is not subject to copyright protection in the US (see 17 USC § 105).
+Software not subject to copyright is often called “public domain” software.
+Public domain software (in this copyright-related sense) can be used by anyone for any purpose, and cannot by itself be released under a copyright license (including typical open source software licenses).

 However, software written entirely by federal government employees as part of their official duties can be released as “public domain” software.
-This is not under a copyright license, it is absence of a license.
-By some definitions this is technically not an open source license (because no license is needed), but “public domain” software can be legally used, modified, and combined with other software without restriction.
+This is not a copyright license, it is the absence of a license.
+By some definitions this is technically not an open source license, because no license is needed, but such “public domain” software can be legally used, modified, and combined with other software without restriction.
 Thus, “public domain” software provides recipients all of the rights that open source software must provide.
-An example of such software is Expect, which was developed and released by NIST.
+An example of such software is Expect, which was developed and released by NIST as public domain software.
+Note that under the DoD definition of open source software, such public domain software is open source software.

 Government employees may also modify existing open source software.
-If some portion of the software was developed by persons who are not US government employees, then the software can be released under copyright license.
+If some portion of the software is protected by copyright, then the combined software work can be released under a copyright license.
 (See next question.)

 (See also GPL FAQ, Question “Can the US Government release a program under the GNU GPL?”)